hasura/graphql-engine/community/learn/hasura/graphql-tutorial-backend/tutorial-site/content/authorization.md

 In this part of the tutorial, we are going to define access control rules for each of the models that we created.

-Access control rules helps in restricting querying on a table based on certain conditions.
+Access control rules help in restricting querying on a table based on certain conditions.

 In this realtime todo app use-case, we need to restrict all querying only for logged in users.
 Also certain columns in tables do not need to be exposed to the user.